Covid 19 coronavirus: Schools and childcare open for all again at level 2

 "Tertiary education is a safe environment for students and staff to return to at alert level 2.

-"Tertiary education facilities will implement public health requirements and physical distancing as appropriate for the context, and will work closely to ensure a safe environment where students can continue their learning.
-They will need to maintain distance learning capability to help manage within these constraints, and ensure safety of staff and students at risk of Covid-19.
+"Tertiary education facilities will implement public health requirements and physical distancing as appropriate for the context and will work closely to ensure a safe environment where students can continue their learning.
+They will need to maintain distance learning capability to help manage within these constraints, and ensure the safety of staff and students at risk of Covid-19.

 "Workplace-based learning will be conducted within the specific rules applicable to the relevant industry."